“A DNA sequencing technique is a molecular genetic tool used to determine the sequence of DNA.”

 It is used in disease diagnosis for a single gene and complex genetic disorders.

 It is further applicable in genome-wide association studies through SNP sequencing.

 Identification of an organism can be possible from the environmental DNA sample using DNA sequencing.

 The pathogen can be identified using the 16S and 18S rRNA gene sequencing.

 Besides this, the DNA sequencing method is used in forensic science and plant research as well.

 DNA sequencing is required in every genetic lab because of its wide spectrum applications.
 Besides this, nowadays, it is most popular in prenatal genetic screening and preimplantation genetic studies.

-However, the entire sequencing assay is dependable on the manufacturer, all utilities, kits, reagents and instrument are provided by manufacturer itself thus additional optimization and experimentation are restricted.
+However, the entire sequencing assay is dependable on the manufacturer, all utilities, kits, reagents and instruments are provided by the manufacturer itself thus additional optimization and experimentation are restricted.